 5. Definition of artificial intelligence

-Generally speaking, there are two extreme classic stances regarding the concept of artificial intelligence: that which postulates the impossibility of its existence for being a characteristic of life and is impossible to transfer to a machine and the definition which accepts any artificial decision-making system as artificial intelligence as simple as it may be.
+Generally speaking, there are two extreme stances regarding the concept of artificial intelligence: one postulating the impossibility of its existence for being a characteristic of life and not of a machine, and the other one, accepting any artificial decision-making system as simple as it may be.

-The famous Turing Test is placed in the middle of the definition of artificial intelligence by requiring the machine to behave like a human in its responses.
-It would obviously be a concept of artificial intelligence derived from the anthropomorphic concept of intelligence.
+The famous Turing Test is in the middle of the definition by requiring the machine to behave like a human in its responses.
+It is an anthropomorphic idea.

-The question of a definition of artificial intelligence is truly a difficult subject, let's digress and say that the application of the epistemological principles of the optimization of any complex dynamic system could help develop a first line of empirical approximation, creating an auto-regulated system with a vital objective...sensitive enough to detect its portion of liberty.
+It is a problematic subject, let us digress and say that the application of the epistemological principles of the optimization of any complex dynamic system could help develop the first line of empirical approximation, creating an auto-regulated system with an animated goal, sensitive enough to detect its portion of liberty.

 * * *